rickhull/hello-nix/README.md

 ```

 The lorri daemon should be running after `nixos-rebuild switch`, but
-  there is currently a known issue where you may need to manually start or
+  there is currently a known issue where `systemctl start lorri` may
-  restart the lorri daemon via `systemctl` after the install.
+  be needed after the install.

 ## Setup direnv, lorri, and niv